shoptalk-digest Saturday, 5 October 1996 Volume 01 : Number

 amazing knowledge of clubmaking and clubfitting).
 He came up with a

-recommended flex and frequency for my clubs and from all that he came up with
+recommended flex and frequency for my clubs and from all that he came up

 a swingweight.
 It was LAST on his list.
-(By the way -- he used a chart from
+(By the way -- he used a chart

-a Golfsmith Clubmaker that related frequency/flex to swingweight -- I would be
+a Golfsmith Clubmaker that related frequency/flex to swingweight -- I would

 very interested if anyone out there has a copy of this chart and could share

-it with the rest of us). so, dont worry -- as long as you are building clubs
+it with the rest of us). so, dont worry -- as long as you are building

-with good components and keep it in the ballpark (C-7 to D-3) dont fret over a
+with good components and keep it in the ballpark (C-7 to D-3) dont fret

 point or two.